theCode-Breaker/somnius-dotfiles/README.md

 # Archcraft dotfiles
 My collection of dotfiles based on Archcraft Wayland Premium

-Trying to figure out how to get more than one keyboard layout (en,gr) emoji picker and clipboard history.
+Use backup.sh to backup files
+Use install.sh to replace local files with that of this hit

-Stay tuned
+Stay tuned for more

 -L